PLE0049/VsbCourseOOP/README.md

 * Point: Class holding information about coordinates X and Y
 * Curve: Class that holds list of points and can add new points to array

-## Lecture 4: WIP
+## Lecture 4:

+In this lecture we will implement two separate examples and try to practice some known principles.
+So far lot of excercies was in code-along model, now we will try unassisted coding.

 ### Excercises
-* User: Class with email and password
+* Bank, account and client example
-* Auth: Class with login function
+* User, Auth: Class with email and password, class with login function

 ## Literature
 * Thinking in C++ from Bruce Eckela [en]